criteo/Spark-RSVD/README.md

 val RsvdResults(leftSingularVectors, singularValues, rightSingularVectors) =
   RSVD.run(matrixToDecompose, config, sc)

-//print the top 100 (embeddingDim=100) singular values in decreasing order: println(singularValues.toString())
+// Print the top 100 (embeddingDim=100) singular values in decreasing order: println(singularValues.toString())

-//fetch the left-singular vectors to driver, which will be a 200K x 100 matrix.
+// Fetch the left-singular vectors to driver, which will be a 200K x 100 matrix.
-//this is available because we set config.computeLeftSingularVectors = true val leftSingularOnDriver = leftSingularVectors.get.toLocalMatrix
+// This is available because we set config.computeLeftSingularVectors = true. val leftSingularOnDriver = leftSingularVectors.get.toLocalMatrix

-//fetch the right-singular vectors to driver, which will be a 200K x 100 matrix.
+// Fetch the right-singular vectors to driver, which will be a 200K x 100 matrix.
-//this is available because we set config.computeRightSingularVectors = true val rightSingularOnDriver = rightSingularVectors.get.toLocalMatrix
+// This is available because we set config.computeRightSingularVectors = true. val rightSingularOnDriver = rightSingularVectors.get.toLocalMatrix
 ```